National Old Style and Nabisco

 Mac McGrew on Nabisco: Nabisco was designed by Frederic W. Goudy in 1921 as a private type for National Biscuit Company, based on hand-lettering of the company name he had done about twenty years earlier.
 As he had in the meantime drawn National Oldstyle (q.v.) for ATF, based on the same lettering, this typeface is consciously different although retaining the same general characteristics.
 Several sizes were cut by Robert Wiebking.
 The baking company was pleased. and used it frequently for several years.

 For a revival of National Oldtsyle, see National Oldstyle NF (2014, Nick Curtis).
+For a revival and extension to bold, semibold and italics, see Goudy National (2018, Steve Matteson.

 History of type ⦿